SFDO-Tooling/Metecho/CONTRIBUTING.rst

 container. `VS Code`_ supports this using the `Remote Development`_ extension pack.

-Once you have the extension pack installed, when you open the MetaShare folder in VS Code, you will be prompted to "Reopen in Container".
+Once you have the extension pack installed, when you open the Metecho folder in VS Code, you will be prompted to "Reopen in Container".
 Doing so will effectively run ``docker-compose up`` and reload your window, now running inside the Docker container.
 If you do not see the prompt, run the "Remote-Containers: